khulnasoft/AiKit/docs/overview/deep_dive/data_types.rst

     ) -> Union[tf.Tensor, tf.Variable]:
         return tf.logical_not(tf.cast(x, tf.bool))

-An example of the latter is :func:`ivy.abs` with a tensorflow backend:
+An example of the latter is :func:`aikit.abs` with a tensorflow backend:

 .. code-block:: python